 You can view your GPX tracks in OsmAnd or in other software.
 Also, the track itself can be created by you or imported from an external source.
 For instance, from openstreetmap.org, your local hiking forum or any other place.

 The simplest way to view a track you've downloaded is to tap on it in your device's file manager and choose to open it in OsmAnd.
-After that, you'll see the track in My places - My tracks or in the Dashboard - My tracks.
+After that, you'll see the track in My places-> My tracks or in the Dashboard-> My tracks.
 To view it the next time, just enter 'My tracks' tap 'Show on map' on those you'd like to see.
 You can read more about details of the recorded GPX routes here

 To view it in Google Earth, go to File > Open > file type GPS (*.gpx, . . .)
 Navigate to your track and open.